akasaa101/Smart-Lock-Web-API/README.md

 # Smart Lock RestFull API

-This project is Capstone Project of  Bahcesehir University.
+This is the Capstone Project of Bahcesehir University.
 In this application We applied;

 - RestFull API's with Express.js